nextras/orm/docs/collection.md

 $orm->books->findAll()->orderBy('title', ICollection::DESC); // ORDER BY title DESC
 ```

 The `orderBy` method also accepts a property expression.
-See [aggregation in collection filtering chapter](collection-filtering#toc-aggregation).
+See [aggregation in the collection filtering chapter](collection-filtering#toc-aggregation).

 ```php
 // ORDER BY age = 2